Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies: Discussion

-The $A_\mathrm{IA}$ values inferred from the fit including smaller scales agree less well with the second-order based estimates.
+The $A_\mathrm{IA}$ values inferred from the fit, including smaller scales, agree less well with the second-order based estimates.
 While the agreement is still within $2\sigma$ for all luminosity samples, the measurements show a flattening at small scales that cannot be described with our simple NLA-inspired model.
-This is a hint that the model is no longer accurate at small scales - an unsurprising finding, as \citet{Singh2015} already found that the NLA model cannot well describe the second-order IA statistics for scales below $6\,h^{-1}\,\mathrm{Mpc}$.
-As mentioned before, the NLA model is an effective, phenomenological description of IA and not rigorously physically motivated.
-Thus, inaccuracies, in particular at small scales, are to be expected.
+Furthermore, the goodness-of-fit, as indicated by the reduced $\chi^2$ values, degrades when small scales are included.
+This shows that the model is no longer accurate at small scales.
+There are several possible reasons for this inaccuracy, among them the inaccuracy of the NLA approach, non-linear contributions to the galaxy bias, and small-scale physical effects such as baryonic feedback.
+Regarding the NLA model, \citet{Singh2015} find that the NLA model cannot well describe the second-order IA statistics for scales below $6\,h^{-1}\,\mathrm{Mpc}$.
+Thus, it seems natural that the NLA-inspired model also breaks down at small scales.
+As mentioned before, the NLA model is an effective, phenomenological description of IA and is not rigorously physically motivated.
+Higher-order corrections thus become necessary for small scales.

-Another consideration in explaining the model deviations aside from the inaccuracies of the NLA model is our choice of a simple linear deterministic galaxy bias.
+Another consideration in explaining the model deviations is our choice of a simple linear deterministic galaxy bias.
 In a perturbation theory approach, the galaxy bispectrum already depends on the non-linear galaxy bias at the leading order.
-We showed that a non-zero non-linear bias only has a small impact on the model compared to the measurement uncertainties and thus can be neglected.
+We showed that a non-zero $b_2$, which is the first non-linear bias term, only has a small impact on the model compared to the measurement uncertainties and thus can be neglected for the sample and scales we consider here.
+Higher order contributions, i.e., $b_3$, $b_4$, and so on, enter at most at the next-to-leading order, so they likely have even less impact on the model.
+Thus, it seems unlikely that the full `flattening' of the signal can be explained by non-linear galaxy bias terms.
+However, galaxy bias depends strongly on the selected sample, so while we could simplify our model by neglecting non-linear galaxy bias, this simplification might not be appropriate for different sample choices.
+We also neglected the quadratic non-local bias, which depends on the tidal field.

+Small-scale physics, such as baryonic feedback, could also be part of the cause of the model breakdown at small scales.
+Baryonic feedback leads to a suppression of the matter power and bispectrum at small scales.
+This would also suppress the third-order IA signal for small aperture radii.
+However, the concrete values for the bispectrum suppression are unclear, with predictions from hydrodynamical simulations ranging between less than 1\% and 20\% at $k=1\,h\,\mathrm{Mpc}^{-1}$, while in some simulations there is even an enhancement of the bispectrum at $k\simeq 3\,h\,\mathrm{Mpc}^{-1}$ \citep[see e.g.][]{Arico2020, Foreman2020}.